Process, history, nutritional data… let’s explore more about this fermented dairy product.

 • Raw milk is first transported from the farm to the manufacture where it will be processed.

-• When the milk arrives at the plant, its composition is modified before it is used to make yogurt.
-The milk is then standardized for its dry matter, pasteurized (176°F or 80°C) and homogenized
+• When the milk arrives at the plant, its composition is modified to be standardizedfor its dry matter, pasteurized (176°F or 80°C) and homogenized

-• When pasteurization and homogenization are completed, the milk has to cool to 109.4-114.8° F (43-46° C) and the fermentation culture is added in a concentration of about 2%.
-Cultures consist of two lactic acid bacteria: Streptococcus thermophilus and Lactobacillus delbrueckii subsp. bulgaricus.
+• When pasteurization and homogenization are completed, the milk has to cool to 109.4-114.8° F (43-46°C) and the fermentation cultureis added in a concentration of about 2%.
+Live cultures consist of two lactic acid bacteria: Streptococcus thermophilus and Lactobacillus delbrueckii subsp. bulgaricus.
 These are the specific ferments of yogurt, which generates its consistency, flavor, aroma and health benefits, such as a facilitated digestion.

 What is the history of yogurt?

-Yogurt made its way through centuries, spreading all around the world.
-Yogurt was introduced into Western Europe in the 16th century by the King of France, Francois the 1st, after he was given it as a treatment for severe diarrhea, by a doctor from Turkey (3).
+Yogurt was introduced into Western Europe in the 16th century by the King of France, François the first, after he was given it by a doctor from Turkey as a treatment for severe diarrhea (3).

 In 1909, Nobel Prize-winner Elie Metchnikoff suggested that ageing is caused by toxic bacteria in the gut and that lactic acid could extend life.